PayBy/PayBy-java/README.md

 ### 1  Description

-This guide is written for application developers who want to integrate Payby payment solution
+This guide is written for application developers who want to integrate PayBy payment solution

 ### 2 Pre-Condition